heal-research/HEAL.Attic/docs/Manual.md

 ## Benchmarks
 The source folder contains the `HEAL.Attic.Benchmarks` console application which runs a set of benchmark tests.
 The benchmarking results can be found in [Benchmarks](Benchmarks.md)

-## Tools
-We have implemented an extension for Microsoft Visual Studio which provides  so-called _Code Fixes_ for:
- - adding the `StorableType` attribute to a type definition,
- - adding a storable constructor

 ## License
 HEAL.Attic is released under the MIT license.